x3medima17/httpserver/README.md

 This is an implemetation of ASCII file transmission through sockets, written for Network Programming course, KAIST .

-The folowing 'best practices' were used.
+The folowing 'tools' were used.
   - Object-Oriented Programming
-  - Header Files
   - Tests
   - Continuous Integration
   - Github
+  - Ubuntu 16.04 server
+  - Vim

 Instalation